 Hope is a state of mind, not of the world.
 Hope is not prognostication.
 It is an orientation of the spirit, and orientation of the heart; it transcends the world that is immediately experienced, and is anchored somewhere beyond its horizons.
-Hope … is not the same as joy that things are going well … but rather an ability to work for something because it is good. ~ Vaclav Havel
+Hope … is not the same as joy … but rather an ability to work for something because it is good. ~ Vaclav Havel

 Optimism As an Expectation About the Future

 I begin with optimism, a concept closely related to hope.
 The American Heritage Dictionary defines optimism as: “A tendency to expect the best possible outcome …” Optimists believe that things will improve, while pessimists believe that things will get worse.
 So optimism is a dispositional attitude which reflects an expectation that future conditions will work out for the best.
 I reject such optimism because I don’t expect good outcomes, or believe that things will get better in the future.

 Optimism As an Attitude in the Present